igik20/iterative-optimizer/README.md

 Additionally, for multimodal functions, the algorithms will only converge to one of the extrema of the desired type.

+_Tip: If the algorithm becomes locked at a local extremum, try re-running it with a narrower starting interval._

 ## Detailed input reference
 ### Function
 The function should be a valid expression, written with a syntax accepted by the Sympy expression parser.
 Refer to [SymPy documentation](https://docs.sympy.org) for details.